charlesericwilson-portfolio/Echo_project/README.md

 Future plans Depth pruning a 32B parameter model to 14-18B to be the new brain behind it all as well as creating MLP routing for a Mixture of Adapters architecture.

 Like Cameron Haynes says "Keep Hammering"

+All of this was done with collaboration from Grok by XAI